GaloisInc/grease/doc/ghidra-plugin.md

 ## Plugin installation

-Before starting, make sure you have installed Ghidra and built GREASE from source, as described in the "Prerequisites" section above.
+Before starting, make sure you have installed Ghidra and installed the `grease` binary, as described in the "Prerequisites" section above.
 Then perform the following steps:

 1. In Ghidra, use `CodeBrowser Script Manager -> Manage Script Directories` to